Texas Home Cools off With Composite Cool Roof

 “We did extensive research to find a replacement roof,” says homeowner Chris Stokoe.
 “We looked at different products, tiles and patterns.
 In the end, we selected DaVinci Single-Width Slate in the Castle Gray Cool Roof color.”

-DaVinci Cool Roof colors are premium blends designed to reflect sunlight and heat away from the home.
+Available in select colors, DaVinci Cool Roofs are premium blends designed to reflect sunlight and heat away from the home.
 Cool Roof colors can increase a home’s energy efficiency.
 In addition, DaVinci Cool Roof colors meet requirements for ENERGY STAR® constructed homes and Title 24 for California residents.